Have you heard of Montenegro? Chances are you have because you’ve landed on my one week in Montenegro itinerary.

 FUN FACT: Kotor is filled with cats everywhere and it is a known fact that Montenegin’s have a fascination with these little furry friends.
 In fact, many locals believe that cats saved the town of Kotor and have remained a symbol of good luck ever since.
 Anddddd, with that said, I present to you my Montenegro cat montage (sorry not sorry, I couldn’t not post these photos).

 Visit Our Lady of the Rocks

 Located a short boat ride away, and visible from the town of Perast, Our Lady of the Rocks is a man made island that a blue-domed church that rivals the famed Santorini domes.

-TIP: If you happen to be in Montenegro on July 22nd, you’ll be able to witness an annual ceremony called Fašinada at sunset from Perast.
+When is Fasinada Perast?
+If you happen to be in Montenegro on July 22nd, you’ll be able to witness an annual ceremony called Fašinada at sunset from the waterfront in Perast.
 During this ceremony, locals tie a string of boats together and head over to Our Lady of the Rocks.
 The boats were decorated with flowers while music played.
 Once at the island, the locals threw rocks into the water surrounding the mad-made island with a goal of preserving the island.
 It was such a special ceremony to witness.
-If you’re eager to learn more about the Fašinada tradition, click here.
+If you’re eager to learn more about the Fasinada tradition, click here.

 Kayak in the Bay of Kotor

 There are a couple spots along the Perast waterfront to rent kayaks, which we took advantage of.
 It was a great afternoon water activity!